balancer/balancer-v2-monorepo/README.md

 ## Pre-requisites

 The build & test instructions below should work out of the box with Node 18.
-More specifically, it is recommended to use the LTS version ^18.15; Node 19 is not supported.
+More specifically, it is recommended to use the LTS version 18.15.0; Node 19 and higher are not supported.
+Node 18.16.0 has a [known issue](https://github.com/NomicFoundation/hardhat/issues/3877) that makes the build flaky.

 Multiple Node versions can be installed in the same system, either manually or with a version manager.
 One option to quickly select the suggested Node version is using `nvm`, and running: